 The USGA announced an initial Walker Cup squad on 18th November 2018.

-The following 16 players attended a practice session at Seminole G.C. in South Florida on December 14th – 18th:-
+16 players attended a practice session at Seminole G.C. in South Florida on December 14th – 18th:-

 John AUGENSTEIN – Owensboro, Kentucky

 Will GORDON – Davidson, North Carolina